jeremylaratro/jeremylaratro.github.io/CS/cysec.md

 ### **Overview, Tools, and Pathways**

->These are some of the go-to tools I use when starting a machine, CTF, challenge, etc. These tools generally fall into the
+>These are tools in which I am familiar with -- and are some of the go-to tools I use when starting a machine, CTF, lab, challenge, etc. These tools generally fall into the reconnaissance and vulnerability assessment steps.  \
-> reconnaissance and vulnerability assessment steps.
+>While these tools are great for increasing efficiency and speed, I do think it's incredibly important to understand what these tools do, and I will go into much more detail regarding the manual use of these methods both below (towards the bottom of the page) as well as in practice, on the individual lab/machine writeup/notes pages.

 <details>